 Busy hosted and executive produced the E! talk show “Busy Tonight” from 2018 to 2019.
 Although the show lasted just one season, it added another line to her diverse resume.

 She continues to build her brand through various marketing partnerships and collaborations.
-This approach has helped her maintain steady income beyond the ups and downs of acting work.
+This approach has helped her maintain a steady income beyond the ups and downs of acting work.

 In June 2024, Busy made a big career move by announcing her first equity investment in a startup.
 She became both an investor and advisor for the candy company Behave.